-- Which of the grounds of objection specified in the prescribed objection form are being taken on appeal.
+- which of the grounds of objection taken on appeal.

-- The grounds for disputing SARS’s basis of the decision to disallow the objection as set out in the notice of disallowance i.e. why does the taxpayer not agree with the decision made by SARS.
+- specify the grounds of appeal i.e. why does the taxpayer not agree with the decision made by SARS.

-- Any new ground on which the taxpayer is appealing, which may not be a ground that constitutes a new objection against a part or amount of the disputed assessment not objected to.
+- specify any new ground of appeal which may not constitute a new objection, against a part or amount of the disputed assessment not previously objected to.

 Alternative Dispute Resolution:

-By mutual agreement, SARS and the taxpayer making the appeal may attempt to resolve the dispute through Alternative Dispute Resolution (ADR) under procedures specified in the rules.
-This procedure creates a structure with the necessary checks and balances within which disputes may be resolved or settled.
-The ADR process is less formal and inexpensive than the court process and allows disputes to be resolved within a much shorter period.
-Furthermore, it creates a more cost effective remedy for resolving tax disputes.
-The taxpayer must indicate in the appeal whether he/she wishes to make use of the alternative dispute resolution procedures, should these procedures be available.
+After submission of a valid appeal SARS and the taxpayer may, by mutual agreement, attempt to resolve the appeal through the Alternative Dispute Resolution (ADR) process specified in the rules.
+This process creates a framework within which appeals may be resolved by way of agreement or settlement.
+The ADR process is less formal and inexpensive than the court process and allows appeals to be resolved within a much shorter period.
+Furthermore, it creates a more cost-effective remedy for resolving tax appeals.

-The tax board is established under the Tax Administration Act No. 28 of 2011 (TAA) and consists of an advocate or attorney as chairperson.
-Such advocate or attorney is appointed to a panel of suitable advocates or attorneys by the Minister of Finance in consultation with the Judge-President of the relevant Provincial Division.
+The tax boards are established in terms of the Tax Administration Act No. 28 of 2011 (TAA) and consists of a legal practitioner as chairperson.
+Such legal practitioner is appointed to a panel by the Minister of Finance in consultation with the Judge-President of the relevant Provincial Division.

-The tax board is administered by a clerk of the board, who is a SARS official at the SARS Branch Office responsible for the administration of the tax board in that area and acts as convener of the tax board.
+The tax board is administered and convened by the clerk of the tax board.
+The tax clerk is a SARS official at the SARS branch office in the area responsible for the resolution of the tax appeal.

 An appeal against an assessment must in the first instance be heard by a tax board, if—